PBF-1129 for Non-Small Cell Lung Cancer

 The trial does not specify if you need to stop taking your current medications, but you cannot use other anticancer drugs or investigational agents while participating.
 If you are on systemic steroids or smoking, there are specific restrictions.

-What makes the drug PBF-1129 unique for treating non-small cell lung cancer?
+What evidence suggests that PBF-1129 might be an effective treatment for non-small cell lung cancer?

 This trial is for adults over 18 with advanced or metastatic Non-Small Cell Lung Cancer (NSCLC) who have tried standard treatments, including chemotherapy and targeted therapies if they have certain mutations.
 They should be in good physical condition (ECOG 0/1), not on high-dose steroids, free of autoimmune diseases, and not pregnant.
 Smokers must quit at least a week before starting the study.